 9.2.3 Conclusions for Key Issue #2: AF based EAS rediscovery

 The AF may reselect a new EAS for UE due to UP path change notification or by its internal trigger, e.g. load balance.
 When the new EAS is reselected, the UE is informed with the new EAS address via the application layer signalling, which is out of scope of 3GPP.

+If the EAS relocation is triggered by AF, the AF may provide the target DNAIand target N6 traffic routing information to the SMF as described in solution#27.
+The SMF may decide to perform DNAI change and uses the information to establish a Local PSA for the new DNAI.

 Sending EAS IP address by 5GS to UE is not recommended to be specified in normative work.